Burlington Public Library Historical Timeline

 January: Lucille Galloway becomes chief librarian and leads the library’s transition from the converted house on Elizabeth Street to the current Central Library on New Street in Central Park.
 This transition shifts BPL from a small community library to a modern urban library.
 She and the Library Board, led by Frank Rose, tirelessly champion and advocate for this important and enormous step in the history of library service to the community.

 October: Mountain Gardens branch opens in the Mount Royal Plaza.

 Lowville Library relocates into Kilbride Public School and opens as Kilbride branch (in January 1979 it relocates within the school to its current location).

 Governor General Roland Michener officially opens the new Central Library on New Street in Central Park.

 This state-of-the-art facility was designed by Brook-Carruthers-Grierson-Shaw Architects.

 Central Library wins the prestigious Award of Excellence in the Concrete Awards program (for buildings costing less than $1,000,000) presented by the Department of Industry, Trade & Commerce and the National Design Council.

-22 November: Skyway Branch relocates to Appleby Mall and opens as New Appleby Branch Library.
+22 November: Skyway branch relocates to Appleby Mall and opens as New Appleby branch.
 The library officially celebrates the new location on 16 January 1972.

 $550,000 extension to Central Library begins.